Skip to main content

 Platform Architecture

 A layered, platform-portable architecture.
 Any MCP-capable orchestrator connects to the same tool server — same tools, same workflows, different model or UI.
+Bold Penguin's reference orchestrator is the Deep Agent, a production Python service built on deepagents and LangChain.

 Design Principles